-My second day in Argentina took me to Cheval des Andes.
+I recently had the fortune to travel to Argentina for an international wine adventure!
+The second day of this unforgettable journey in Argentina took me to Cheval des Andes a winery located in the foothills of the Andes Mountains.
 Considered the “New World Grand Cru,” the winery is located on 50 hectares in the Las Compuertas district of Luján de Cuyo.
 The vineyard is known for its polo fields and its kinship with Argentine style.

 Cheval des Andes is a joint venture between Terrazas de Los Andes and the Cheval Blanc in France.
 Both Cheval and Terrazas are a division of the Moet & Chandon wine family.

 At Cheval, I met the charismatic Nicolas Audebert, who manages all aspects of the winemaking process.
 Cheval combines the French art of assemblage and the creative innovation of the new world into a single wine.